 NEW ZEALAND IS PROUD TOGETHER

 New Zealand is open in more ways than one.
-We are known as a liberal nation, where we were the first country in the world to give women the vote and a country where there are openly gay, lesbian and transgender members of parliament, with New Zealand having the first transgender politician in the world.
+We are known as a liberal nation, where we were the first country in the world to give women the vote, the first country that had an openly transgender politician and a country that now holds the title of the most rainbow Parliament in the world, where 10% of our MPs are openly gay, lesbian or transgender.

 Our Human Rights Act means people cannot be discriminated against on the basis of their gender or sexuality.
 New Zealand has recognised same-sex civil unions since 2004 and legalised same-sex marriage in 2013, the first country in Pacific-Oceania to do so.
 Adoption by same-sex couples was also legalised in 2013.
 New Zealand’s military ranks number one in the LGBT Military Index.
 This is due to concerted efforts for the integration of lesbian, gay, bisexual and transgender service members in armed forces.